chiangs/nichole-antonia-ux-portfolio/general-copy/about.md

   (after photo)

-  I am working to make user-friendly and desirable start-to-end solutions that makes a difference for both the end user and the costumer.
+  I am working to make user-friendly and desirable start-to-end solutions that makes a difference for both the costumer and the end user.

 ---